-Through PCs and mobile devices, we provide advertisement placements to our advertisers on different Website channels and in different formats, which include, among other things, banners, links, logos, buttons, full screen, pre-roll, mid-roll, and post-roll video screens, as well as pause video screens.
+Through PCs and mobile devices, we provide advertisement placements to our advertisers on different Website channels and in different formats, which include, among other things, banners, links, logos, buttons, full screen, pre-roll, mid-roll, post-roll video screens, and pause video screens, as well as loading page ads and news feed ads on our News App.

-Currently we have three main types of pricing models, consisting of the Fixed Price model, the Cost Per Impression ("CPM") pricing model, and the E-commerce model.
+Currently we have three main types of pricing models, consisting of the Fixed Price model, the Cost Per Impression ("CPM") model, and the E-commerce model.